 Below is a summary of benefits by new elite tiers.
 All benefits will be live by June 2022.

 The quickest way to score lots of IHG points is by signing up for one of its newly branded credit cards.
 Both the IHG Rewards Premier Credit Card and the IHG Rewards Premier Business Credit Card carry a $99 annual fee and are offering a welcome bonus of 140,000 bonus miles after spending $3,000 on purchases within the first three months.
-Meanwhile, the no annual fee IHG® Rewards Traveler Credit Card is luring new cardholders with an introductory bonus twice its usual amount—120,000 bonus miles after spending $2,000 on purchases within the first three months.
+Meanwhile, the no annual fee IHG® Rewards Traveler Credit Card is luring new cardholders with an introductory bonus of 80,000 bonus miles after spending $2,000 on purchases within the first three months.

 Using any of these cards at IHG properties will earn you oodles of points, but the Premier and Premier Business cards promise a points palooza.
 With either the Premier or Premier Business card, you’ll first earn 26 points per dollar on purchases made with/at IHG hotels and resorts.
 Then, given the automatic Platinum Elite status that comes with either card, you’ll also get a 60 percent bonus on the base points earned through your stay.